UiPath/assistant-plugin-creator/README.md

 ### Localization

-Starting with Assistant 21.4.x, i18n is supported via [ngx-translate](https://github.com/ngx-translate/core). `TranslationPipe` can be used to translate the keys found in `projects/sample-widge/src/lib/i18n`.
+Starting with Assistant 21.4.x, i18n is supported via [ngx-translate](https://github.com/ngx-translate/core). `WidgetTranslationPipe` can be used to translate the keys found in `projects/sample-widge/src/lib/i18n`.
 The fallback language is `en`.

 ## Building a widget

-1. Run `npm i`
-2. Run `ng build --prod`
+1. Run `ng build --prod`
-3. The output is `dist\sample-widget\bundles\sample-widget.umd.js` (or the minified version)
+2. The output is `dist\sample-widget\bundles\sample-widget.umd.js` (or the minified version)
-4. Rename the output file.
+3. Rename the output file.
 Each unpacked widget is uniquely identified by the file name.

 ## Packing a widget